What are the types of home heating? A guide to heating systems - Mexen Ireland

 • Easy installation, no need to build a chimney.

-• Safety and no harmful emissions.
+• Safety and no emission of harmful substances.

 Disadvantages of electric heating:

-Heating with heat pumps
+Heating a home with a heat pump

 Heating a single-family home with a heat pump – advantages: